Bruce Sudano: 1979–1980: Bad Girls and Brooklyn Dreams breakup

-Brooklyn Dreams amicably disbanded in 1980, when Hokensen returned to New York after his mother died.
+In 1980, Brooklyn Dreams released their fourth and final album, Won't Let Go.
+They also wrote and recorded the song "Hollywood Knights" for that year's comedy film The Hollywood Knights.
+Brooklyn Dreams amicably disbanded in 1980.
 Sudano and Summer continued writing songs together and were married the same year.
 Sudano spent two decades managing Summer's career.
-They toured together, with Sudano playing keyboards and singing background vocals.
+They toured together, with Sudano playing keyboards and singing backing vocals.